 # Example: fail if any conversation has overall_agent_score below 0.7for convo in evaluator_output.conversations: if convo.overall_agent_score < 0.7: print(f"Conversation {convo.conversation_id} failed: score {convo.overall_agent_score:.2f}") sys.exit(1)

-Results go to evaluation.json: conversations (one per run) and unique_errors (deduplicated failures).
+Results go to evaluation.json: conversations (one per run), unique_errors (deduplicated failures), and error_scenario_mappings (which scenarios triggered each error).

 Show By conversation